 Patients with diabetes are at a higher risk of developing eye conditions as a complication of their disease.
 These conditions can lead to vision loss and blindness and include diabetic retinopathy, cataracts and glaucoma.
-Diabetic retinopathy is actually the leading cause of blindness in the United States.
+Diabetic retinopathy is the leading cause of blindness in the United States.

 Diabetic-related eye problems develop from high blood sugar levels, which can cause damage to blood vessels in the eye.
 Over 40 percent of patients diagnosed with diabetes develop some form of eye disease as a result of their disease.
 The risk of developing eye problems can be reduced with regular eye exams and by controlling blood sugar levels with a healthy diet and regular exercise.

-What is diabetic retinopathy
+What is Diabetic Retinopathy?

 Diabetic eye conditions develop in the retina as a result of microvascular abnormalities.
 The tiny blood vessels within the retina develop microaneurysms that, over time, leak blood.
 As new blood vessels develop to replace the blood vessels that are no longer viable, they also leak blood causing hemorrhages and permanent damage to the retina.

-While diabetics struggle with a high sugar count in the blood along with insufficient insulin production, it is actually the lack of oxygen in the blood that leads to loss of vision.
+While diabetics struggle with a high sugar count in the blood along with insufficient insulin production, it is the lack of oxygen in the blood that leads to loss of vision.